ashleydavis/highstock-yahoo-demo/README.md

 The associated example code shows how to use Data-Forge (and various plugins) in the browser.
 With small variations all the Data-Forge and Yahoo code works under Node.js as well.
 Highstock is made for the browser and doesn't work (at least not easily) under Node.js.

-The [live demo](http://codecapers.github.io/highstock-yahoo-demo/) is published directly from the GitHub repo using [Github Pages](https://pages.github.com/).
+The [live demo](http://highstock-yahoo-demo.azurewebsites.net/) is deployed to Azure directly from the [GitHub repo](https://github.com/codecapers/highstock-yahoo-demo).

 This example demonstrates the following: